Skip to main content

 Do your competitors fear your salespeople?

-Although Revenue Storm has identified 27 distinct Sales Competencies across all types of sellers and industries, our database of over 20,000 plus revenue producers has allowed us to study and reveal the top 6 competency gaps that create the most sales vulnerability.
-If you can improve your salespeople in these 6 areas you would clearly have a market place advantage.
+Although Revenue Storm has identified 27 distinct Sales Competencies across all types of sellers and industries, our database of over 20,000+ revenue producers has allowed us to study and reveal the top 6 competency gaps that create the most sales vulnerability.
+You will have a marketplace advantage if you can improve your salespeople in these six areas.

 1. Establish Executive Credibility